Yoddikko/ASL-Recognizer/README.md

 ###### Implementation
 [Download the model](https://www.dropbox.com/s/ga1q5zjcdsub7xu/SignAlphabet.mlpackage.zip?dl=0)

-Once the model had finished training I implemented it in Swift, creating a project that received in UIImage processes it with the model and shows the result on screen.
-The code is open-source and available on GitHub.
+Once the model had finished training I implemented it in Swift, creating a project that received in UIImage processes it with the model and shows the result on screen.  available on GitHub.
 ###### The frameworks I used
 I used AVFoundation as the first framework to start recording in real time and receive frames from the camera.
 After that, the frames I was receiving from the camera were processed using the model created with machine learning and using the vision framework.
 Then the whole UI is built using SwiftUI.